conda/ceps/cep-oci.md

 The repodata file should have one entry that has the `latest` tag.
 This entry should point to the latest version of the repodata.
 All versions of the repodata should also be tagged  with a timestamp of the following format: `YYYY.MM.DD.HH.MM`, e.g. `2024.04.12.07.06`.

 The mediaType for the raw `repodata.json` file is `application/vnd.conda.repodata.v1+json`.
-However, for large repositories it's advised to store the `zstd` encoded repodata file with the mediaType `application/vnd.conda.repodata.v1+json+zst`.
+However, for large repositories it's advised to store the `zstd` encoded repodata file with the mediaType `application/vnd.conda.repodata.v1+json+zst` as an additional layer in `<channel>/<subdir>/repodata.json`.

 Other encoding are also accepted: